wentaoheunnc/wentaoheunnc.github.io/README.md

 I serve/served as:

+* Program Committee for AAAI 2025
+* Invited reviewer for ACM MM 2024
+* Invited reviewer for ICASSP 2024
-* Journal reviewer: Expert System with Applications (ESWA), The Visual Computer (TVCJ)
+* Invited reviewer for Expert System with Applications (ESWA)
+* Invited reviewer for The Visual Computer (TVCJ)
-* Conference reviewer: MM 2024, ICASSP 2024

 ## Teaching Activities